xmos/sw_usb_audio/doc/rst/prog_modification.rst

     defines ``USER_MAIN_CORES`` and ``USER_MAIN_DECLARATIONS`` are made available.

-    An example usage is shown in ``app_usb_aud_xk_316_mc/src/extensions/user_main.h`` In reality the developer must weigh up the pain of using these defines versus the pain of merging updates from `XMOS`.
+    An example usage is shown in ``app_usb_aud_xk_316_mc/src/extensions/user_main.h`` In reality the developer must weigh up the inconvenience of using these defines versus the inconvenience of merging updates from `XMOS`.

 The following sections show some example changes with a high level overview of how to change the code.

-Example: Changing Output Format
+Example: Changing output format
 -------------------------------

 Customising the digital output format may be required, for example, to support a CODEC that expects sample data right-justified with respect to the word clock.